-Fisheries were defined by IPHC Regulatory Areas (or combinations of areas if fishing mortality in that area was small) and for five general sectors consistent with the definitions in the recent IPHC stock assessment (IPHC-2020-SA-01):
+Fisheries were defined by IPHC Regulatory Areas (or combinations of areas if fishing mortality in that area is historically small) and for five general sectors consistent with the definitions in the recent IPHC stock assessment (IPHC-2021-SA-01):

-- 1. directed commercial representing the O32 mortality from the directed commercial fisheries including O32 discard mortality; - 2. directed commercial discard representing the U32 discard mortality from the directed commercial fisheries, comprised of Pacific halibut that die on lost or abandoned fishing gear, and Pacific halibut discarded for regulatory compliance reasons; - 3. non-directed commercial discard representing the mortality from incidentally caught Pacific halibut in non-directed commercial fisheries; - 4. recreational representing recreational landings (including landings from commercial leasing) and recreational discard mortality; and - 5. subsistence representing non-commercial, customary, and traditional use of Pacific halibut for direct personal, family, or community consumption or sharing as food, or customary trade.
+- 1. directed commercial representing the O32 mortality from the directed commercial fisheries including O32 discard mortality (from lost gear or regulatory compliance); - 2. directed commercial discard representing the U32 discard mortality from the directed commercial fisheries, comprised of Pacific halibut discarded due to the minimum size limit; - 3. non-directed commercial discard representing the mortality from incidentally caught Pacific halibut in non-directed commercial fisheries; - 4. recreational representing recreational landings (including landings from commercial leasing) and recreational discard mortality; and - 5. subsistence representing non-commercial, customary, and traditional use of Pacific halibut for direct personal, family, or community consumption or sharing as food, or customary trade.

 Table 5 shows the summed mortality realized from 1992 through 2019 for each of these sectors by IPHC Regulatory Area or Biological Region.
-Thirty-three (33) fisheries were defined as a sector/area combination based on the amount of mortality in the combination, data availability, and MSAB recommendations (Table 2).
+Thirty-three (33) fisheries were defined as a sector/area combination based on the amount of mortality in the combination, data availability, and MSAB recommendations (Table 6).